iam-rahul-sah/GitTutorials/README.md

 1. The name.md file is again modified instead of commiting the file.
 1. The file is in the modified state and the staged state(both co-exist).
 1. The file is committed using `git commit` and the file in the staged state is captured in the local repository and the file in the modified state still exist in the modified state.

+## .gitignore file

+.gitignore file is used to ignore the files that are not required to be tracked by GIT.
+The files that are ignored are not tracked by GIT and are not shown in the `git status` command.

+### .gitignore file syntax
+`<filename with extension>`
+`<directoryname>`
+`<pattern>`
+`!` - To unignore the file.
+`*.ext` - To ignore all files in the directory.
+With the specified extension.
+`*` - To ignore all files in the directory.
+`**` - To ignore all files in the directory and subdirectories.
+`/` - To ignore the directory.
+`#` - To add comments.
+`dir/` - To ignore the directory.
+`/dir/` - only ignores the 'dir' in the root folder, rest 'dir' within directories and sub-directories will be tracked.

+**Note**: `Blank folder` or folder only containing igonred files are by default igonred by GIT.